Synonym (taxonomy): Zoology

 Such a reversal of precedence is also possible if the senior synonym was established after 1900, but only if the International Commission on Zoological Nomenclature (ICZN) approves an application.
-(Note that here the C in ICZN stands for Commission, not Code as it does at the beginning of § Zoology.
+(Here the C in ICZN stands for Commission, not Code as it does at the beginning of § Zoology.
 The two are related, with only one word difference between their names.)
 For example, the scientific name of the red imported fire ant, Solenopsis invicta was published by Buren in 1972, who did not know that this species was first named Solenopsis saevissima wagneri by Santschi in 1916; as there were thousands of publications using the name invicta before anyone discovered the synonymy, the ICZN, in 2001, ruled that invicta would be given precedence over wagneri.

 To qualify as a synonym in zoology, a name must be properly published in accordance with the rules.
 Manuscript names and names that were mentioned without any description (nomina nuda) are not considered as synonyms in zoological nomenclature.